mikesname/Omeka-plugin-CleanUrl/README.md

 Clean Url (plugin for Omeka)
 ============================

-[Clean Url] is a plugin for [Omeka] allows to have clean, readable and search engine optimized URLs like `http://example.com/my_collection/dc:identifier` instead of `http://example.com/items/show/internal_code`.
+[Clean Url] is a plugin for [Omeka] that creates clean, readable and search engine optimized URLs like `http://example.com/my_collection/dc:identifier` instead of `http://example.com/items/show/internal_code`.
 Used identifiers come from standard Dublin Core metadata, or from a specific field, so they are easy